pkeffect/Scripts/rust_game_windows/carbon/README.md

 ## README.md

 Here are some very basic .bat scripts for easy downloading and installing of [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD), [RUST](https://rust.facepunch.com/) and the different deployment [builds](https://github.com/CarbonCommunity/Carbon/releases) of the [Carbon](https://carbonmod.gg/) framework.
 Just follow the directions below to get started.
-These were written for quick and dirty deployment.
+These were written for quick and dirty deployments.
 Startup script examples will be added soon.

 ### STEPS